 What are your holiday traditions?
 I don’t have too many that are unique to our family (we always do a tree, an advent calendar and love making Christmas cutout cookies,) but I will say that every year I HAVE to make this Cranberry Curd Tart.
-I so look forward to it, that sometimes I’ll make it a couple of times leading up to Christmas or bake up a few to give to neighbors or friends as gifts (BTW have you seen our Holiday Gift guide for homemade food gifts?!
-Check it out!).
+I so look forward to it, that sometimes I’ll make it a couple of times leading up to Christmas or bake up a few to give to neighbors or friends as gifts.
 This cranberry curd tart is made with a pecan brown sugar crust, and served with a light, Swiss meringue.
 It’s rich and delicious, with the perfect amount of sweet and tang from the cranberry.

 Cranberry curd is simple to make and has such a deliciously tart, rich and creamy flavor to it.
 I love any kind of curd, and this one, with its deep fuchsia color, will be a beautiful addition to your holiday table!